dkackman/DlMirrorSync/README.md

 - Run `./publish.ps1` which will build single file and standalone binaries for windows, linux, and os-x
 - Outputs will be placed in the `publish` folder

+To build the installer you need wix installed: `dotnet tool install -g dotnet-wix` (Windows only).

 To manually install as a windows service run `./install.ps1` from an elevated terminal.

 ## Run